menhera-org/penrose-specs/README.md

 - Logical programming meets functional programming.
 - Not necessarily Turing-complete.
 (Cannot write a non-terminating function.)
 - Sane basis for logics and philosophy.

+## Development

+We explore various ideas and gradually integrate them.